 5 min read 15 Aug 22

 LIBOR and the other IBORs (Interbank Offered Rates) are families of interest rates at which banks are prepared to lend money to each other as they need it.

 Financial regulators want standard measures of market interest rates to be trusted and relevant, and for the process used to calculate them to be credible, transparent and robust for the long term.
-In recent years, the reliability of the process of setting those rates has been under pressure so financial regulators globally sought to improve that.
+In recent years, the reliability of the process of setting those rates had been under pressure so financial regulators globally sought to improve that.

 SONIA is based solely on actual transactions that took place the previous business day, on an overnight basis.
 It therefore applies for only one business day and is backward-looking.
-LIBOR, by contrast is forward-looking, with rates set at the start of different, though standardised, periods such as one month or six months.
+LIBOR, by contrast was forward-looking, with rates set at the start of different, though standardised, periods such as one month or six months.

-M&G has put in place significant resources to make the transition to SONIA, and other replacements for IBORs, as smooth as possible and with minimal effect on our clients.
-The M&G project team is focused on:
+M&G put in place significant resources to make the transition to SONIA, and other replacements for IBORs, as smooth as possible and with minimal effect on our clients.
+The M&G project team focused on:

 The views expressed here should not be taken as a recommendation, advice or forecast.

 The value and income from any fund's assets will go down as well as up.
 This will cause the value of your investment to fall as well as rise.
 There is no guarantee that any fund will achieve its objective and you may get back less than you originally invested.